IPMI-ICNS-UKE/respiratory-motion-prediction/README.md

 - TRANSFORMER_TSF
 - XGBOOST

-After that, an evaluation on the test set can be performed.
-To explore our achieved results, an interactive dashboard is available at https://research.ipmi.uni-hamburg.de.
-Further, the utilized in-house respiratory signal database can be downlaoded from [here](https://github.com/IPMI-ICNS-UKE/respiratory-signal-database/tree/main).
-Feel free to add your own time-series forecasting models.
+Final evaluation should be performed using the test set.

-In our study, we investigated three prediction horizons (480ms, 680ms and 920ms).
+In our original study, we investigated three prediction horizons (480ms, 680ms and 920ms).
 For each horizon and each model, an optimization was performed (yielding in 18 models in total).
-To reproduce our reported results, we provide our final models which can simply be re-evaluated on the test set.
+To explore the results reported in our manuscript, an interactive dashboard is available at https://research.ipmi.uni-hamburg.de.
+The in-house respiratory signal database used can be downlaoded from [here](https://github.com/IPMI-ICNS-UKE/respiratory-signal-database/tree/main).

 Author: Lukas Wimmert ([l.wimmert@uke.de](mailto:author_email))

 ## Installation
-Download the database and install out python database package (_resp_db_) by following the instructions [here](https://github.com/IPMI-ICNS-UKE/respiratory-signal-database/tree/main).
+Download the database and install the python database package (_resp_db_) by following the instructions [here](https://github.com/IPMI-ICNS-UKE/respiratory-signal-database/tree/main).
 Then, clone this repository to your local machine:
 ```bash
 git clone https://github.com/IPMI-ICNS-UKE/respiratory-motion-prediction.git